ndjinga/CoreFlows/Documentation/PhysicalModels/TwoPhase/FiveEqPage.md

 The parameters $\lambda_k, \nu_k,\vec g, K$ and $\Phi$ can be set by the user.

-* The class : \ref FiveEqsTwoFluid implements the equal temperature two fluid model
+* The class : [FiveEqsTwoFluid](../../../Models/inc/FiveEqsTwoFluid.hxx) implements the equal temperature two fluid model

 * \subpage Example5EqPage "Here are C and Python example scripts using the five equation two-fluid model "